 - production levels;

-- business strategies;
+- business plans and strategies (including its production optimization and hedging strategies);

+- timing of shut-in and start-up of production;

 - exploration and development plans of Corridor;

 - Canadian U.S. dollar exchange rate;

 - natural gas prices and premiums;

 - reserves;

 - future taxable profits;

 - capital expenditures;

 - sources of funding; and

 - government regulation.